KeLLs-Link/terraform/README.md

 Ansible on the other hand is mainly a ***configuration management tool** so once the infrastructure is provissioned, ansible can now be used to configure the infrastructure, deploy applications on it, install and update softawres on that infrastructure, etc.

+Terraform is better for provissioning infrastructure, Ansible is better for configuring that infrastructure.

 - ### Preparing infrastructure (for example on the aws cloud platform) for deploying applciations entails that:
 1. Prepare your network space (Private or public network, VPC,)
 2. Create users and permissions